kylealvares/chronos/README.md

 - **Bot is not online:** Check the token and verify that only one instance of the bot is running with that token.
 - **Permissions issues:** Ensure the bot’s role has the necessary permissions in your server and that Privileged Intents are enabled in the Developer Portal.

+## Deployment on Back4App Free Tier

+This bot is deployed on **Back4App's Free Tier**, which offers the following resources:

+- **256MB of RAM**
+- **0.25 vCPU**
+- **600 hours of container runtime per month**

+Make sure to include the `Dockerfile`.
+The file should be in the root directory and configure the environment, dependencies, and commands for running the bot.